 Corrosive sea spray

-Parking near the beach can have an adverse effect on your car or any motor vehicle.
-Seaspray and tiny salt particles in the air can be corrosive to your car’s finish and even its internal parts.
+Parking near the beach can hurt your car or any motor vehicle.
+Seaspray and tiny salt particles in the air can be corrosive to your car’s finish and internal parts.

 Costly preventive maintenance